r00ta/myWriteUps/0x00CTF2017/rev_c1/README.md

 # c1 - 0x00CTF 2017

-First at all execute `file` command on the binary
+First of all execute `file` command on the binary

 ```bash
 $ file c1